 - Option to retrieve the search result from a flat table in batches (i.e. first set of data is delivered as quickly as possible, then the engine searches for the next one).

 - Possibility to define separate indexes (database equivalent) and perform global searches based on index name patterns.
 Each index will be searched independently on a separate thread.

 Splitting the needs into two parts was the first step, but then the implementation involved several other learning points and “jumps” forward.

 Each DB is accessed through an HTTP client using proper Java connectors.
 We will not add to the many “how-to’s” already available online, but provide some hints on how we advanced through the project:

 - Be aware of timeouts.
 Both engines have their own agenda, and the responses do not come as we like.
 Sometimes, when a timeout (error) occurs, we recommend waiting a bit before retrying.

 - Search cookies or scroll IDs: we are in an HTTP world, where the results are limited and provided in batches.
 Always test whether there’s more to be retrieved.

 - Always check the version compatibility and control the updates.
-Architectural changes of the DB provider could significantly impact your application. (e.g. Elasticsearch Client -> High level rest Client)
+Architectural changes in the DB provider could significantly impact your application. (e.g. Elasticsearch Client -> High level rest Client)

 - Use SSDs – otherwise, the classic SATA will slow you down with frequent data partitioning and manipulation.